bluinkltd/eID-Me-OpenID/README.md

 ### ID Token Request ###

-Upon receiveing the request at the callback endpoint containing the authorization code, retrieve the `state` and `nonce` parameters from the original request, and pass them in an array to the `eID_Me_Auth` constructor.
+Upon receiving the request at the callback endpoint containing the authorization code, retrieve the `state` and `nonce` parameters from the original request, and pass them in an array to the `eID_Me_Auth` constructor.
 If `client_id`, `client_secret` and `redirect_uri` are not set in the `config_params.php` file, they should be passed as well.

 Then call the `getIdToken()` function to retreive the ID Token payload containing `eID-Me claims`.